nodejs/wiki-archive/Installation.md

     git clone --depth 1 git://github.com/joyent/node.git # or git clone git://github.com/joyent/node.git if you want to checkout a stable tag cd node
-    git checkout v0.6.3 # optional.
+    git checkout v0.6.5 # optional.
 Note that master is unstable.
     ./configure
     make -j2 # -j sets the number of jobs to run [sudo] make install

-**NOTE**: In mac OSX 10.7 compilation fails if you use make -j _n_ , you can use
-    make

 You may wish to install Node in a custom folder instead of a global directory.
 If so, use something like this, after cloning and checking out: